There Was Once an Asylum

 The Well is located approximately 140m east of the Administration Building and is highly intact at the location of the Secure Mental Health Rehabilitation Unit section.
 Constructed of brick and sandstone, the underground dome well has a narrow circular opening at ground level and is approximately 6m in diameter at depth.

-The well is concealed by a concrete slab and metal access panel, which are not of state-level cultural heritage significance.
+The well is concealed by a concrete slab and a metal access panel, neither of which is of state-level cultural heritage significance.

-Features of the Well of state-level cultural heritage significance also include:
+Features of the Well of cultural heritage significance also include:

 -